 - 3 Tbsp light brown sugar

 - 2 1/2 Tbsp milk

 - Preheat oven to 425°F and spray a standard doughnut pan with nonstick spray.
 Whisk together yeast and warm water in a small bowl; set aside.
 Whisk together cake flour, sugar, cinnamon, ginger, nutmeg, baking powder, and salt in a large bowl.
-Whisk together buttermilk, eggs, melted butter, Cassonade sugar, carrot, and yeast mixture in a medium bowl; add to flour mixture and stir just until combined.
+Whisk together buttermilk, eggs, melted butter, brown sugar sugar, carrot, and yeast mixture in a medium bowl; add to flour mixture and stir just until combined.

 - Spoon batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.
 Bake for 8 minutes, until edges are golden and the tops spring back to the touch.
 Turn doughnuts out on a wire rack to cool.
 Repeat with remaining batter, spraying pan with nonstick spray in between batches.

-- For the glaze, whisk together butter, powdered sugar, Cassonade sugar, salt, and milk in a small bowl until smooth.
+- For the glaze, whisk together butter, powdered sugar, brown sugar, salt, and milk in a small bowl until smooth.
 Set rack with doughnuts over a piece of wax paper.
 Dip doughnut tops into glaze and let set on rack, then serve.